The Voice of Poland season 12

-The Voice of Poland (season 12) began airing on September 11, 2021, on TVP 2.
+The twelfth season of The Voice of Poland began airing on September 11, 2021, on TVP 2.
 It is airing on Saturdays at 20:00.
 Tomson & Baron returned as coaches for their tenth season.
 Also Justyna Steczkowska and Marek Piekarczyk returned to the show after a seven-year break for their fourth and fifth season, respectively.
 Sylwia Grzeszczak joined the jury panel of the twelfth season of The Voice of Poland as a new female coach.

-Marta Burdynowicz won the season, marking Justyna Steczkowska's second win as a coach.
+Marta Burdynowicz won the season, marking Justyna Steczkowska's second and final win as a coach.

 Coaches and hosts

 On August 6, 2021, it was announced that Justyna Steczkowska, Tomson & Baron, Sylwia Grzeszczak and Marek Piekarczyk would become the coaches for the twelfth season of the show.

 On August 11, 2021, Tomasz Kammel and Małgorzata Tomaszewska confirmed that they would return as the hosts for their eleventh and second season, respectively.